 Paulina Ascencio Fuentes is a researcher and curator from Mexico.
 She has a background in Philosophy and Social Sciences, and holds a MA in Curatorial Studies from CCS, Bard College, New York.
 She is currently the Hevey-Filling Fellow in the Department of Anthropology at the National Museum of Natural History, Smithsonian Institution, Washington, D.C.

-Her research interests include contesting modes of knowledge production, radical research and pedagogical methodologies, transnational cultural exchanges between Mexico and the United States, and the role of museums, archives, and collections as contact zones.
+Her research outlines transdisciplinary modes of knowledge production and transmission, analyzes cultural exchanges between Mexico and the United States, and approaches museums, archives, and collections as contact zones.

 Uxmal-on-Hudson.
 Migrant Mutants and Fake Ruins